egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ### Customizing The Script

-After activating the integration, the next step would be customizing the custom-discord.py script. open the script with your favorite text editor, in the line **76** you can replace the **generate_msg()** function with the bellow function.
+After activating the integration, the next step would be customizing the custom-discord.py script.

+Open the script with your favorite text editor, in the line **76** you can replace the **generate_msg()** function with the bellow function.

-This function will take an Wazuh alert as an argument and because the alerts are coming in json format we just need to fill the values to send to Discord.
+This function will take an Wazuh alert as an argument and because the alerts are coming in json format, we just need to fill the values of the keys in the dictionary and then send the payload to Discord.

 When I build this function, I used [Birdie0](https://github.com/Birdie0) repository to help me understand how discord webhooks worked.

 If you want to modify the contents of the alert, you will need to modify the fields in the **payload**